ajafff/tslint-consistent-codestyle/README.md

 ### Formatting rules:

 All formatting rules are optional.
 Formatting rules are inherited by the `type`'s parent type.
-You can shadow the parent config by setting a new rule for the desired check or even disable the check by setting any falsy value other than `undefined`.
+You can shadow the parent config by setting a new rule for the desired check or even disable the check by setting any falsy value.

 * `regex: string`: A regular expression, which is applied to the name. (without any regex flags)
 * `leadingUnderscore: string, trailingUnderscore: string`: Options `forbid`, `allow` and `require` can be used to forbid, allow or require _one_ leading or trailing underscore in the name. **If one option is specified, the leading or trailing underscore will be sliced off the name before any further checks are performed.**